 - In 2011-12, 62% of all adoptions (n = 210) were Australian children.
 Of these, approximately 40% of the adoptive parents were carers or relatives other than step-parents (Australian Institute of Health and Welfare, 2013). - Decision-making should be individualised, timely and culturally appropriate.
-Children themselves, their parents and carers all need to be involved in planning (Tilbury & Osmond, 2006). - Factors likely to lead to positive adoption outcomes include recruiting/approving additional adopters, reducing breakdowns, and reducing delays in placing children for adoption.
+Children themselves, their parents and carers all need to be involved in planning (Tilbury & Osmond, 2006). - National Standards 1, 9 and 11 for out-of-home care that relate to stability and permanence of relationships, and thereby may impact on adoption (FaHCSIA, 2011). - Factors likely to lead to positive adoption outcomes include recruiting/approving additional adopters, reducing breakdowns, and reducing delays in placing children for adoption.
 Bonin, Lushey, Blackmore, & Holmes (2013), in the UK, estimated that following these recommendations may reduce the cost of supporting a child with a plan for adoption by as much as £200,000. - The experience of stress whether pre-adoption, or during the adoption transition, can impact on the developing neuroendocrine system and can contribute to problems with physical growth, brain development, and sleep, activating consequential effects on social, emotional, and cognitive development (Grotevant & McDermott, 2014).

-• Legislation can be introduced, as recently in NSW, to (a) establish a new preferred hierarchy of permanent placement types (with adoption placed above long-term foster care); (b) introduce specific timeframes for making decisions about restoration of the child to their family; (c) create a new long-term guardianship order that would support long-term relative and kinship placements; and (d) make the adoption process more efficient (PeakCare [Qld], 2013; Roth, 2013).
+Legislation can be introduced, as recently in NSW, to (a) establish a new preferred hierarchy of permanent placement types (with adoption placed above long-term foster care); (b) introduce specific timeframes for making decisions about restoration of the child to their family; (c) create a new long-term guardianship order that would support long-term relative and placements; and (d) make the adoption process more efficient (PeakCare [Qld], 2013; Roth, 2013).